Azure/AzOps/docs/wiki/AzOps-Extended-Child-Resources-Pull.md

 ### Supported Actions

-- By setting the parameter to `FALSE` for option `Core.SkipExtendedChildResourcesDiscovery` in `settings.json` file will enable the pull.
+- By setting the parameter to `false` for option `Core.SkipExtendedChildResourcesDiscovery` in `settings.json` file will enable the pull.

 ### How to use